jenkinsci/drupal-developer-plugin/README.md

 ##### 4. Configure Source Code Management

 Configure the Source Code Management section to fetch a full Drupal code base.
 Here are a few options:
- * If you just want to run tests on a Drupal core, you may use the [Git Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin) e.g.:
+ * If you just want to run tests on a Drupal core, you may use the [Git Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Git+Plugin):
   * Repository: `http://git.drupal.org/project/drupal.git`
   * Branch Specifier: `tags/7.38`
  * If your own code repository includes a Drupal core, then just pull it